zdodson21/retro-desktop-portfolio/README.md

 ## Can I Contribute to this Repository?

 No*.
 I will not be accepting any pull requests submitted to this repository.
-However, if you have a suggestiong for how code could be written better, you are welcome to submit a pull request.
+However, if you have a suggestion for how code could be written better, you are welcome to submit a pull request.
 Any pull requests or issues submitted will be taken as suggestsions, and no pull requests will be merged.